Enhydra-Games/StylizedRainSystem/README.md

 - Make sure the scene includes a Rain Manager.
 - Add as many Rain Zones as needed, the inner, thicker boxes should be right next to each other, the outher boxes should overlap.
 - Adjust the Rain Zone size by adjusting the RainSizeX and RainSizeY variables.
-- Bigger rain zones have smoother transitions, but cost more performance since more particles are on screen at once.
+- Bigger Rain Zones have smoother transitions, but cost more performance since more particles are on screen at once.
 - The rain system is only intended to be used with a single player.